-The MPO will maintain and utilize the Public Participation Plan developed in compliance with the FAST Act.
-Public access to MPO documents, maps, and other visualization techniques are provided at the MPO offices, the Amarillo Public Libraries, at City Hall, or upon request by direct mail.
+The MPO will maintain and utilize the Public Participation Plan developed in compliance with the IIJA.
+Public access to MPO documents, maps, and other visualization techniques are provided at the MPO offices, the Amarillo Public Libraries, or upon request by direct mail.